 Collect Data with the Tableau Server Repository

 After you enable access to the Tableau Server repository, you can create views with data from the repository.
 The views that you create with this data are sometimes called custom administrative views.
 In addition to being used for performance monitoring, custom admin views can be used for tracking user activity, workbook activity, and more.
-For more information on the type of data that you can use for these views, see Create Custom Administrative Views and Workgroup Database.
+For more information on the type of data that you can use for these views, see Create Custom Administrative Views and Workgroups Database.
 Alternatively, if you are only interested in performance data, you can use the preselected database tables in the sample performance workbook.

-Note: If you later decide that you want to disable access to the Tableau Server repository, use the
+Note: If you later decide that you want to disable remote access to the Tableau Server repository, use the

 This section describes how to connect to a custom set of tables from Tableau Server repository.

 In Tableau Desktop select Data > Connect to Data, and then select PostgreSQL as the database to connect to.

 Note: You might need to install the PostgreSQL database drivers.
 You can download drivers from www.tableau.com/support/drivers.

 In the PostgreSQL connection dialog box, enter the name or URL for Tableau Server in the Server box.
 If you have a distributed server installation, enter the name or IP address of the node where the repository is hosted.

 Connect using the port you have set up for the pgsql.port, which is 8060 by default.